kshurik/rekkobook/docs/chapter1/collab_filter.md

 ![](img/svd_example.png)
 *Toy example with SVD decomposition*

+Also, there are some peculiarities with SVD:
+- It is not that good to predict values to rank (if we consider as regression problem)
+- Quite good for generation of top-N candidates for further reranking: classically, for user and item embeddings we calcualte dot product and choose top-N by its value.
 However, SVD is computationally expensive and may not scale well to large datasets.
 Therefore, alternative techniques such as Alternating Least Squares (ALS) or modification for implicit target iALS, Stochastic Gradient Descent (SGD) are often used.
 Another common approach in model-based collaborative filtering is deep learning.
 In this approach, a neural network is used to learn a representation of users and items.
 The network takes as input the ratings or interactions of users with items and outputs a prediction of the rating for a user-item pair.
 Deep learning has the advantage of being able to capture complex patterns in the data and can be used to learn non-linear relationships between users and items.
 One of the popular examples is Extreeme Deep Factorization machines (xDeepFM).
 One advantage of model-based collaborative filtering is that it can handle the cold-start problem by using the learned model to make predictions about items that have not yet been rated by users.
 Additionally, model-based